asclines/personal-website/content/home/experience.md

   description = """
   SWE on a NLP team under Google AI Language focused on all things related to applying new NLP technologies towards solutions for Google.
-My work can be summarized into 3 sections.
-Research, Infrastructure, and Frontend
+My work can be summarized into 2 sections.

   **Research**

 Technologies and methodologies used for confidential internal research are:
-Implementation of unsupervised methods including clustering for managing large quantities of text.
+  * Implementation of unsupervised methods including clustering for managing large quantities of text.
   * Utilization of LSTM networks.
   * Distillation of BERT models.

   **Infrastructure**

 Developed and improved many pipelines/frameworks within Google in relation to NLP data.
-A majority of this work involved scalable, distributed computing in C++ with a wide variety of Google’s internal tools.
+A majority of this work involved scalable, distributed computing in C++ with a wide variety of Google’s internal tools. <br>
 This included contributing to datasets like A Challenge Set and Methods for Noun-Verb Ambiguity and others expected to be open sourced by end of 2020.
 1 Contributed to the deployment of several models (including Sentiment Analysis)